 He grabbed my hair with his left hand, and I prepared myself for him to pull it hard, but he only tipped my head gently to the side and held it there.
-He brought his right hand up to the exposed side of my neck, and I felt the same hissing sound and odd sensation I had when I first sat at Glin Tahmid's desk.
+He brought his right hand up to the exposed side of my neck, and I felt the same hissing sound and odd sensation that I had when I first sat at Glin Tahmid's desk.
 The Gul let go of my hair.

 "What was that?"
-I asked, again.
+I asked again.

-If anybody had seen us in the morning they would have thought we were a regular couple—except for his bizarre appearance and the fact that he had to take that cloth band off my ankle.
+If anybody had seen us in the morning, they would have thought we were a regular couple—except for his bizarre appearance and the fact that he had to take that cloth band off my ankle.

 He showed me how to use the shower.
 Or at least he called it a shower.
 I could have sworn there was no water coming out of that thing, yet the refreshing and cleansing effect was undeniable.
 And I had thought the toilets in this place were strange.